 Guatemala has the highest illiteracy rate in Central America.
 On average, children in Guatemala attend school for only 4 years.
-For every 10 Guatemalan children who enter the school system, only 4 will graduate from primary school (similar to elementary school) and only 1 will complete lower secondary school (similar to high school).
+For every 10 Guatemalan children who enter the school system, only 3 will graduate from primary school (similar to elementary school) and only 1 will complete secondary school (similar to high school).
 We are very proud to have 15 high school graduates so far and many more on their way!

-Nearly half of the Guatemala population is indigenous, living in rural areas with limited access to adequate resources and far from any form of formal education.
+Nearly half of the Guatemalan population is indigenous, living in rural areas with limited access to adequate resources and far from any form of formal education.
 The families that Faith Seeds works with live in a remote community of Quetzaltenango that is adjacent to the city's 'basudera' (garbage dump).
 The bus to school takes over a half hour each way.
 All transportation is provided by Faith Seeds.

-Our scholarships cover 100% of the expenses related to education including: enrollment fees, school supplies, books, uniforms, transportation, and some extra-curricular activities.
+Our scholarships cover 100% of the expenses related to the students' education including: enrollment fees, school supplies, books, uniforms, transportation, and some extra-curricular activities.
 Our staff visit the schools weekly and are in regular contact with the teachers.

 We are blessed to have a small school house in the community that we affectionately call "La Escuelita".
 Our staff teaches supplementary classes after school for each grade level.
-Each lesson also includes a nourishing meal.
-We also provide office hours for children to work on their homework & receive extra tutoring, if needed.
+We also provide office hours for children to work on their homework & receive extra tutoring when needed.

-Many children and adults in Guatemala never attended school before Faith Seeds, but were forced to drop out.
-Students in this program attend special remedial classes to raise their education level so they are able to eventually attend school with others their age.
-Our oldest students are in their 20's.
+Some of our students had attended some school before Faith Seeds, but were forced to drop out.
+Students in this program attend special remedial classes so they are able to eventually attend school with others their age.

-The main objective of this program is to contribute to the formation of valuable individuals in the community - to embody values such as love, respect, perseverance, peace, kindness and solidarity.
+One of our goals is to contribute to the development of valuable individuals in the community.
+We encourage them to embody values such as love, respect, perseverance, kindness and solidarity.

-Sign up to hear from us about exciting news and events!
+Sign up to hear from us once a month about exciting news and events!